 OCAD University, known for studio-based and experiential education and research, offers three bachelor’s streams for undergrads with 16 majors, more than 20 art-related minors in subjects such as wearable technology, and seven master’s degrees.
-Third- and fourth-year students can take part in its art program in Florence, Italy.
 Each spring, graduating students show their work over several days in a public exhibition, GradEx.
 Their audience includes recruiters looking for new talent for galleries and firms.
 The downtown Toronto campus borders on trendy Queen Street West and busy Chinatown.
-It’s hard to miss the Sharp Centre for Design by British architect Will Alsop, which sits on spindly multicolored columns behind the Art Gallery of Ontario, where students get free admission.
+It’s hard to miss the Sharp Centre for Design by British architect Will Alsop, which sits on spindly multicoloured columns behind the Art Gallery of Ontario, where students get free admission.
 OCAD U has created new space for graduate studies, research labs and additional studios on Richmond Street West.
 Highlights include the Onsite Gallery, as well as the Imagination Catalyst, an entrepreneurship and commercialization incubator.
 OCAD U launched the Creative City Campus project in 2016, to further expand and enhance facilities.
-Recently announced: a research facility on the city’s waterfront.“We look forward to amplifying OCAD University’s digitally focused learning and research, as well as its connections to industry and community partners,” says president Sara Diamond.
+In the works: a research facility on the city’s waterfront.
+“We look forward to amplifying OCAD University’s digitally focused learning and research, as well as its connections to industry and community partners,” says president Sara Diamond.

 |Minimum entering grade||Tuition||Number of students||Residence spaces|